belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 > So right now from these two characteristics, characteristic **A** and characteristic **B** on this slide, we can say that this particular factor of sex **should be a confounder**.
 It's satisfying the two criteria that confounder has to have.

+> The risk changes from 2% to 6%.
+So what's the right answer for the effect of the exposure?
+The risk ratio here is **3.0**.
+Regardless whether you're male or female, the exposure triples your risk.